WHO praises Bangladesh govt. efforts for overall health development - Dainikshiksha

 “The community clinic has helped reduce child and mother mortality rates sharply in Bangladesh.
 So, the average life expectancy has gone up much,” he said.

-Momen said they told the WHO director general that Bangladesh wants to share its experiences and expertise with other countries.source: BSS
+Momen said they told the WHO director general that Bangladesh wants to share its experiences and expertise with other countries.